 Unit 1: Care

-Unit 2: Relational and Material Practices for Common Good
+Unit 2: Collaborative practices for Common Good

 Unit 3: Values and Manufacture

-Unit 4: Action and Impact
+Unit 4: Action / Impact

 Mode of study